Levi Seacer Jr.

 Levi Seacer Jr. (born April 30, 1961) is an American musician.
-He was an early associate of Sheila E. when he was tapped by Prince to form a new touring band after the demise of The Revolution in 1986.
+He was an early associate of Sheila E. when he was tapped by Prince to form a new touring band after the demise of the Revolution in 1986.
 Seacer became the band's bassist, as well as a backing vocalist.
 Later, he began collaborating with Prince as a songwriter on several projects.
-Seacer was a founding member of Prince's The New Power Generation in 1991, switching from bass to the band's guitarist.
+Seacer was a founding member of Prince's New Power Generation in 1991, switching from bass to the band's guitarist.
 He remained a member of the band until 1993, and also participated in the later version of Madhouse.
 After leaving the Prince camp in 1993, Seacer has worked as a producer and session musician on various projects, most notably the gospel music ensemble Sounds of Blackness.

 In 1990, he produced the majority of Right Rhythm, a Motown-issued album recorded by the pop/R&B group The Pointer Sisters.
 In 1991, he performed various instruments on the album Moment of Truth by Terri Nunn.

 In October 1998, Seacer (along with Tony M.) filed a lawsuit against Prince, claiming that Prince hadn't shared royalties that Levi and Tony were owed for songs they had co-written for Prince's NPG Publishing, including "Sexy MF" and "My Name Is Prince".
-In the end, Mosely and Seacer settled for approximately $40,000 each (apparently, not even enough to pay their legal expenses), having sued Prince for $800,000.
+In the end, Mosley and Seacer settled for approximately $40,000 each (apparently, not even enough to pay their legal expenses), having sued Prince for $800,000.